hongwang01/MEPNet/README.md

 ## License
 The resources of this project are for academic use only, not for any commercial purposes.
 Please contact us if necessary.

-## To Do List
-The NetDisk link for downloading reconstruction results.

 ## Contact
 If you have any questions, please feel free to contact Hong Wang (Email: hongwang9209@hotmail.com)